theCocoonStudio/home/README.md

   _Important:_ internally, the returned array is stored in a `React.ref`, since calculations are performed every frame.
 If you use the returned values, do not tie them into the React lifecycle much like you would not set state in a `r3f` `useFrame` callback.
 If you want to imperatively update the progress value, use `setElapsed`.

-- **setElapsed**: An `Function` that takes a single `Number` as an argument.
+- **setElapsed**: A `Function` that takes a single `Number` as an argument.
 Used to imperatively update the progress outside of the hook.
 E.g.:

   ```js
   const { setElapsed } = useProgress(5, 5)